-Near this amazing place, there is the Theodore Roosevelt Area, an incredible place to hike.
+Near this amazing place is the Theodore Roosevelt Area, an incredible place to hike.
 A beautiful place in itself, you are sure to enjoy yourself here with family and friends.

 9. Fort Matanzas

-This national park preserves the fortified Coquina Watchtower, which was completed in 1742.
+This place preserves the fortified Coquina Watchtower, which was completed in 1742.
 Once you reach Rattlesnake Island, you do not need much time to see the entire fort.

 The fort protects around 300 acres of Florida’s coastal environment, including dunes, marshes, maritime forests, and associated flora and fauna, including threatened and endangered species.

 10. Gulf Islands

 This national seashore’s main purpose is to preserve certain areas possessing outstanding natural, historical, and recreational values for public use and enjoyment.

-You learn about the slaves who once lived here.
-It is believed that the slaves here were treated better than the slaves in the south.
+You learn about the slaves who once lived here; it is believed that the slaves here were treated better than the slaves in the South.

 Apart from the history associated with this place, you get the advantage of experiencing the beauty of salt marshes, coastal dunes, and hardwood hammocks.